Harmful Ingredients in Skincare Products

 As dictated in the requirements for ingredient declaration (21 CFR 701.3), the FDA requires that ingredients are listed in the order of highest concentrations on the ingredients list – meaning that the highest level of ingredients are listed first.
 Do your own research as well.
 Does your current skin care contain these harmful ingredients?
 You will never find these chemicals in any Made from Earth products:

-We never use synthetic fragrances in our products.
+We never use these chemical ingredients in our products:

 • Parabens: These preservatives are widely used but have been linked to potential endocrine disruption and mimicry of estrogen.